Bumper (car)

 A bumper is a structure attached to or integrated with the front and rear ends of a motor vehicle, to absorb impact in a minor collision, ideally minimizing repair costs.
 Stiff metal bumpers appeared on automobiles as early as 1904 that had a mainly ornamental function.
 Numerous developments, improvements in materials and technologies, as well as greater focus on functionality for protecting vehicle components and improving safety have changed bumpers over the years.
 Bumpers ideally minimize height mismatches between vehicles and protect pedestrians from injury.
-Regulatory measures have been enacted to reduce vehicle repair costs and, more recently, impact on pedestrians.
+Regulatory measures have been enacted to reduce vehicle repair costs and, more recently, the impact on pedestrians.

 History

 Bumpers were, at first, just rigid metal bars.
 George Albert Lyon invented the earliest car bumper.
 The first bumper appeared on a vehicle in 1897, and Nesselsdorfer Wagenbau-Fabriksgesellschaft, an Austrian carmaker, installed it.
 The construction of these bumpers was unreliable as they featured only a cosmetic function.
 Early car owners had the front spring hanger bolt replaced with ones long enough to attach a metal bar.
 G.D.
 Fisher patented a bumper bracket to simplify the attachment of the accessory.
 The first bumper designed to absorb impacts appeared in 1901.
 It was made of rubber, and Frederick Simms gained a patent in 1905.